denten-books/plain-text/1-chapter.md

 obedience," and rather concentrate on the mediating layer that describes the rules of engagement.

-### Turing and Wittgenstein
+### Lectures on the Foundation of Mathematics

-Alan Turing met Wittgenstein's at King's College in

-Lectures on the Foundations of Mathematics at Cambridge University in sometime between 1929 [@wittgenstein_wittgensteins_1976, 7].
-From the notes complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
-His name is mentioned 86 times in the text, more than any other student by a wide margin.
-At some point of the course Wittgenstein concludes his lecture in
-saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
+Turing met Wittgenstein's at King's College sometime in the 1930s.
+Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939 [@wittgenstein_wittgensteins_1976, 7], both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally.
+From the notes on Wittgenstein's lectures complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
+His name is mentioned eighty-six times in the text, more than any other student by a wide margin.[^ln1-margin] At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

 Like the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
 "I am going to talk about the interrelation